Akylas/TesseractBuild/README.md

   (String) $R3 = "Hello\n\n,世界\n"
 ```

-We could stop here, but there's more we can know about the text.
+Now that we have some text from the image, we want to know _where_ in the image Tesseract found it.

 #### Iterate over results